Who gets the dog? Separation and pets in Australia

 If you’re seeking parenting orders as well as a financial settlement, you might consider how the pets interact with the children.
 Does it make sense for one of you to keep the pets with the children, and conduct a handover with them present?
 Do your pets follow your kids if they spend time with the other parent?

-This might be particularly helpful if you or your children are experiencing separation anxiety or live with disability as there might be a particularly strong emotional attachment to the pet.
+This might be particularly helpful if you or your children are experiencing separation anxiety or live with a disability as there might be a particularly strong emotional attachment to the pet.
 In this instance, it would make sense for you to share responsibility, so that everyone benefits from the presence of the pet.

 We can help you find out what you might be entitled to and how to make a legal arrangement regarding your pets.